Twelfth grade: Netherlands

-In the Netherlands, senior year is named by the school level.
+In the Netherlands, senior year is named at the school level.
 From low to high: "VMBO", "HAVO" and "VWO".
 VMBO is composed of four years, with 12th grade being the fourth (4th) and final year.
 A higher school level is the HAVO, which lasts for five years.
 The highest school level is VWO, which lasts for six years.
 So at the HAVO, students are considered senior if they are in "5th class", whereas at VWO, in "6th class" respectively.
 The last year mainly focuses on preparing for the final exams, after which students should be ready to go to college or university.
 Usually, 4th and 5th grade students are aged 16 to 17 and those who are in 6th grade usually are aged 17 to 18.

 New Zealand

-In New Zealand, 12th grade is known as Year 13 (New Zealand students attend 13 years of school, starting at the age of 5).
+In New Zealand, 12th grade is known as Year 13 (New Zealand students attend 13 years of school, starting at age 5).
 Students in Year 13 are usually 17–18 years old.
 This is the last year of secondary school.
 In Year 13, students complete NCEA Level 3, which involves getting a certain number of 'credits' from different external exams and other internal assessments.
 Students must gain 80 achieved credits or higher (20 of which are taken from Level 2) to pass the year.